EMAIL: [email protected] PHONE: 1-877-930-8360

 The reasons to divorce virtually are virtually countless…

-Even before the pandemic, the landscape of divorce has slowly been evolving into more civilized, more healthful, less costly methods.
+Even before the pandemic, the landscape of divorce has slowly been evolving into more civilly handled, more healthful, less costly methods.
 The virtual divorce is a perfect example.
 Post-pandemic, the overwhelming benefits of pandemic-style divorces have shown us there is a continuing need for virtual divorce for more reasons than not.

 Here’s a few my clients have expressed to me: